platformio/platformio-docs/userguide/cmd_check.rst

 .. option::
     --fail-on-defect

-Fail (exit with non-zero code) if there is a critical defect found.
+Fail (exit with non-zero code) if there is a defect found with specified severity.
 By default exit code is the same as the exit code returned by a tool selected for performing check.
+Multiple ``--fail-on-defect`` options are allowed.

 .. option::
     -s, --silent